310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 <th>(I’ve got dance practice to go to later, and I was planning to head to it after I was done delivering—)</th>

 Ah!
-Actually, I may as well go to Season Avenue while I can and look around for some new mascot character goods…♪
+Actually, I may as well go to Season Avenue while I can and look around for some new yuruchara merchandise…♪

 <th>(—Ahh, never mind.
 I just realized none of the shops are even open at this hour…)</th>